Residency for Tuition Purposes

 - Our timeline for processing residency requests (changes and corrections) is 15 business days.

-Residency for tuition purposes focuses on presence (being in Washington) and intent (why you are here and your intention to remain).
+Resident tuition eligibility focuses on presence (being in Washington) and intent (why you are here and your intention to remain).
 To be eligible for resident tuition, you must be a present, established and involved resident of Washington state for more than one year and intend to be in and stay in Washington.
-Note, you can only be a resident of one state.
-If you are required to be a resident of another state for any reason (e.g. Alaska Permanent Fund recipient), you cannot be considered as a resident of Washington (for tuition purposes).
+You can only be a resident of one state.
+If you are required to be a resident of another state for any reason (e.g. Alaska Permanent Fund recipient), you are not eligible for Washington state resident tuition.

 The student must hold an eligible status in the US and have established residency (see above) in Washington state.
 If the student is dependent, the student must hold eligible status and the student’s parent or guardian needs to have established residency.
 For tuition purposes, the state of Washington considers only those who have NOT been claimed on someone’s taxes (this year or last year) and who have NOT received significant financial support from anyone (this year or last year) to be independent.
 Everyone else is considered dependent.
 If you are dependent, it is the residency of your parent or guardian that determines your eligibility.